jarviscanada/jarvis_data_eng_MirandaRansom/README.md

 # Miranda Ransom .
 Jarvis Consulting

-I joined Jarvis right after graduatating with my BCS[H] - Computer Science from the Univerristy of Windsor.
-I've aimed to join my theoretical background with practical applicatioin through my exteracurriculars such as hackathons and joning the Google Developers Student Club as a core member.
+I joined Jarvis right after graduatating with my BCS[H] - Computer Science from the University of Windsor.
+I've aimed to join my theoretical background with practical application through my exteracurriculars such as hackathons and joning the Google Developers Student Club as a core member.
 I've also had the opperunity to work with a local-non profit as part of their tech team developing a MERN stack application with the main goal of data collection and analysis.
 Looking forward I'm excited to solve problems through software, build things, and continue learning in such a vast field.

 ## Skills